runwayml/learn/docs/tutorials/tutorial_posenet.md

   properties.setSRSP(OscProperties.ON);
   oscP5 = new OscP5(this, properties);

-  // Use the localhost and the port 57100 that we define in Runway myBroadcastLocation = new NetAddress(runwayHost, runwayPort);
+  // Use the localhost and the port 57100 that we define in RunwayML myBroadcastLocation = new NetAddress(runwayHost, runwayPort);

   connect();